-- Sevenoaks Primary School will review this policy at least annually (as a minimum) and will update it as needed, so that it is kept up to date with safeguarding issues as they emerge and evolve, including lessons learnt.
-The policy will also be revised following any national or local updates, significant local or national safeguarding events and/or learning, and/or any changes to our own procedures. - All staff (including temporary staff and volunteers) will be provided with a copy of this policy and Part One and Annex A of KCSIE 2024 as appropriate.
-There are QR codes on the staffroom safeguarding notice board to enable access to these documents.
-They can also be found on our school website https://www.sevenoaks.kent.sch.uk/Policies/ and in the Library Section of CPOMS. - Parents/carers can obtain a copy of the school Child Protection Policy and other related policies on request.
-Additionally, our policies can be viewed via the school website: https://www.sevenoaks.kent.sch.uk/Policies/ - The policy forms part of our school development plan and will be reviewed annually by the Governing body who has responsibility for oversight of safeguarding and child protection systems. - The Designated Safeguarding Lead and headteacher will ensure regular reporting on safeguarding activity and systems to the governing body.
-The governing body will not receive details of individual pupils' situations or identifying features of families as part of their oversight responsibility.
+- High Firs Primary School will review this policy at least annually (as a minimum) and will update it as needed, so that it is kept up to date with safeguarding issues as they emerge and evolve, including lessons learnt.
+The policy will also be revised following any national or local updates, significant local or national safeguarding events and/or learning, and/or any changes to our own procedures. - All staff (including temporary staff and volunteers) will be provided with a copy of this policy and Part One and/or Annex A of KCSIE as appropriate.
+Emailed to all staff in September hard copy in staffroom. - Parents/carers can obtain a copy of the school Child Protection Policy and other related policies on request.
+Additionally, our policies can be viewed via the school website. - The policy forms part of our school development plan and will be reviewed annually by the governing body who has responsibility for oversight of safeguarding and child protection systems. - The Designated Safeguarding Lead (DSL) and headteacher will ensure regular reporting on safeguarding activity and systems to the governing body.
+The governing body will not receive details of individual pupil situations or identifying features of families as part of their oversight responsibility.

-2.Key Responsibilities
+2. Key Responsibilities